arnabganguly/Kafkaschemaregistry/UseAvroSchema.md

 /usr/hdp/current/kafka-broker/bin/kafka-topics.sh --create --replication-factor 3 --partitions 8 --topic agkafkaschemareg --zookeeper $KAFKAZKHOSTS
 ```

 - Use the **Kafka Avro Console Producer** to create a schema , assign the schema to the Topic and start sending data to the topic in Avro format.
+Ensure that the Kafka Topic in the previous step is successfully created and that **$KAFKABROKERS** has a value in it.

 - The schema we are sending is a Key: Value Pair
 ```